Skip to main content

 • music

-The music in the game is generally praised for its atmospheric quality and ability to enhance the narrative experience, with many reviewers noting its beautiful and immersive nature.
-While some find the soundtrack repetitive or less impactful compared to previous titles, it is still considered fitting for the game's themes and scenes.
-Overall, the combination of music and stunning artwork contributes significantly to the game's appeal, though opinions vary on its memorability and effectiveness.
+The music in the game is generally praised for its atmospheric qualities and ability to enhance the overall experience, with many reviewers noting its fitting and immersive nature.
+While some find the soundtrack beautiful and evocative, others criticize it for being repetitive or less impactful compared to previous titles.
+Overall, the music contributes positively to the game's ambiance, though opinions vary on its memorability and effectiveness in supporting gameplay.

 • “For me the musical ambiance is of prime importance, and they succeeded in creating a magical one.”